 Family Wild Pottery

-We’ll dig our clay from the ground in the woods to make our pots.
+On this fun and immersive course we’ll dig clay from the ground to make our pots in the woods.
 Then we’ll fire them in an open campfire, watching them glow red with heat.
 Mud, water, fire and wood- it’s all in there.
-This is an exciting, delightfully messy and alchemical process.
+Family Wild Pottery is an exciting, delightfully messy and alchemical process.

 No previous experience of pottery is necessary.
 Groups are kept small to allow for individual attention and a satisfying learning experience.
 Parents/adults are responsible for their child at all times during the course.

 If you’re looking for an in-depth understanding of the processes involved, Wild Pottery Level 1 is for you.
-Family Wild Pottery doens’t cover the technicals, its focus is the enjoyment of the immersive experience.
+Family Wild Pottery’s focus is the enjoyment of the immersive experience, it doesn’t cover the technicals.

 I thought this would be boring, but it’s fun.
 Isaac, aged 7.
 Brighton

-*I’m committed to the ratio of 1 adult/1 child per booking so that I can support everyone in having an enjoyable, quality time.
-Families of 1 adult/2 children may bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
-Families of 2 adults/1 child may bring a friend/cousin of their child and book 2 places.
+*I’m committed to the ratio of 1 adult/1 child (age 7+) per booking so that I can support everyone in having an enjoyable, quality time.
+Families of 1 adult/2 children might bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
+Families of 2 adults/1 child might bring a friend/cousin of their child and book 2 places.

 The clay: Native Hands has a special agreement with the farm venue to dig small amounts of clay with participants on Wild Pottery courses.
 This permission does not extend to people who are not part of the group on the day of the course.